Douk-Douk: Design origins

-Originally intended as an inexpensive utility pocket knife for the ordinary working man, the popularity of the douk-douk caused it to be pressed into service as a weapon when necessary.
-During the 1954-1962 FLN-led revolt in Algeria, the douk-douk was used as weapon of assassination and terror; Algerians who ran afoul of the FLN frequently had their noses removed with a knife, many of them douk-douks (or more properly the El Baraka model which was sold in Algeria, due to Muslim ideals on what sorts of images were appropriate).
-It could easily be converted from a folding-blade pocket knife into a useful fixed-blade knife by the simple expedient of hammering the ends of the sheet-metal handle together behind the blade's bolster, locking the blade into the full-open position.
+Originally intended as an inexpensive utility knife for the ordinary working man, the widespread popularity of the douk-douk soon caused it to be utilized as a weapon.
+During the 1954-1962 FLN-led revolt in Algeria, the douk-douk was used as weapon of assassination and terror.
+Algerians who ran afoul of the FLN frequently had their noses removed with locally-obtained El-Baraka douk-douk knives.
+When used as weapon, users sometimes converted the douk-douk into a fixed-blade dagger by the simple expedient of hammering the ends of the sheet-metal handle together behind the blade's bolster, locking the blade into open position.

 Description

 The douk-douk is a very simple slipjoint knife, having no locking mechanism, but only a very strong backspring to bias it towards the open, closed and 90 degree positions.
 This intermediate position is to help prevent the blade from snapping shut on the users fingers if the user accidentally folds the blade while cutting.
 The knife consists of only six parts: